spyder-ide/spyder/REVIEW.md

 - [ ] Does any added/changed content render correctly, without user-visible issues?
 - [ ] Is the content free from typos and unambiguous grammar errors?

+In addition to requested changes, this category also includes questions that the reviewer has for the contributor that may relate to one of these areas, or otherwise need to be answered before the PR can be merged.

 #### Optional items

 Feedback asking for substantial, user-visible content additions and improvements to the text and images (rather than critical fixes) may be left as optional review comments, if it is appropriate and important enough to merit discussion on the original PR.